Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations: Discussion

 \subsection{Stellar Activity Effects, Targets Observability and Future Works}

 While stacking multiple observations to achieve higher SNR per wavelength bin is an effective strategy to enhance target observability, variability between observations introduces potential challenges.
 Variations in planetary atmospheric conditions between different transits or eclipses can lead to differences in the collected spectra.
 More significantly, stellar activity may significantly contaminate atmospheric parameters such as molecular abundances and temperature retrievals.
 A population study of 20 exoplanets conducted with HST by \citet{2025ApJS..276...70S} demonstrated that stellar contamination could alter molecular abundance estimates by up to six orders of magnitude and atmospheric temperatures by up to 145\%.
 Stellar contamination predominantly affects the optical wavelengths, which are partially covered by Twinkle.
 Hence, the potential influence of stellar activity must be carefully considered, especially when multiple observations are stacked.
-Investigating stellar activity effects on exoplanet atmospheres is one of Twinkle’s core scientific themes, and a future study will explore Twinkle’s capability to identify and quantify these stellar variations.
+Investigating stellar activity effects on exoplanet atmospheres is one of Twinkle's core scientific themes, and a future study will explore Twinkle's capability to identify and quantify these stellar variations.
+In addition to astrophysical variability, instrumental systematics such as detector drift, thermal variations, and pointing jitter may affect the consistency of stacked observations.
+A detailed assessment of these instrumental effects will be presented in a companion study focusing on time-domain simulations.

 Another significant constraint is observational availability, influenced by Earth obstruction due to Twinkle’s orbital configuration, planetary orbital periods, and transit durations.
 To address this, the Twinkle team has developed an orbital planning tool, allowing members to identify available observational windows over a year.
 Integrating this availability with Twinkle’s simulated performance enables the development of optimised, well-informed observation strategies for target exoplanets.